Kyziridis/Neural-Network/README.md

 # Neural-Network

-This is a simple NN project written in Matlab (without a library) with only one hidden layer.
+This is a simple NN project written in Octave with only one hidden layer.
-It is for educational purpose, it was a university project in Machine_Learning.
+It is for educational purpose to understand the inside math structure of neural networks.
+It is a university course project in Machine_Learning so it is developed without a NN-library or a toolkit.

 *I prefer Octave instead of Matlab because is free and stable for your PC/Laptop*